 The Spanish tenor Alfredo Kraus singing his signature role as that not so nice guy, The Duke of Mantua from Verdi’s “Rigoletto”

-Necessity dictates we should start with that most popular of toe tapping ditties penned by the Maestro that everyone and their Italian grandmother can hum in their sleep but don’t realize one of the most contagious tunes of all timewas penned by Giuseppe Verdi, due to everyone’s first exposure to the piece being from either “The Flintstones” or a commercial for Prince spaghetti sauce.
+Necessity dictates we should start with that most popular of toe tapping ditties penned by the Maestro that everyone and their Italian grandmother can hum in their sleep.
+Most don’t realize one of the most contagious tunes of all timewas penned by Giuseppe Verdi, probably due to everyone’s first exposure to it being from either “The Flintstones” or some random commercial for Prince spaghetti sauce.

 Funnily enough people also mistakenly think the ditty is a fun loving tune sung by an even more fun loving guy.

 “La Donna E Mobile”, when translated politely roughly means “Woman is fickle.” and I won’t even touch with a 10 foot gondolier pole what the phrase translates to in street Italian.
 The most well loved tenor aria of all time is from Verdi’s masterpiece “Rigoletto“.
-It’s the anthem song of the chauvinistic pig who (keeping things polite) is a tad too preoccupied with loving (followed by immediately leaving) the ladies and is sung by the character considered to be the Lord King Chauvinist of both Pig and Player alike, the Duke of Mantua.
+It’s the anthem song of the chauvinistic pig who (keeping things polite) is a tad too preoccupied with loving (followed by immediately leaving) the ladies and is sung by the character considered to be the Lord King Chauvinist of Pigs and Players alike, the Duke of Mantua.